jotonedev/jekyll-theme-tallneck/README.md

     - [privacy.md](privacy.md)
     - [terms.md](terms.md)

-4. Create the `assets/image` folder and put a replacement for the default image named `default.webp` or change its name in the `_config.yml` file.
+4. Create the `assets/image` folder and put a replacement for the following images:
+    - `favicon.ico` and `favicon.svg` that will be used as the favicon.
-5. In the same folder, put also a replacement for `favicon.ico`, `favicon.svg` and `logo.svg` (logo.svg will be used as the home button).
+    - `logo.svg` that will be used as the home button.
+    - `pwa_icon.svg`, `pwa_icon_x512.png`, `pwa_icon_x96.png` that will be used as the PWA icon. ([https://maskable.app/editor](https://maskable.app/editor) can be used to create the maskable icon)
+5. In the `assets` folder, create the sitemanifest.json file and edit it to your liking.
 6. [Optional] Customize the theme by creating the `_sass` folder and editing `custom_variables.scss` and `custom_styles.scss` files.
 7. Edit the `_config.yml` file to your liking (you can use the [config](/_config.yml) file in this repo as a template).